-The Differences Between Trump Vs. Obama On The UN Security Council Are Clear
+The Differences Between Donald Trump & Barack Obama's UN Security Council Meetings Are Clear

 On Wednesday, Sept.
 26, President Donald Trump took the stage at the United Nations in New York City to kick off the meeting of the UN Security Council at the UN General Assembly.
 And while it was Trump's first time chairing the meeting, he had some big shoes to fill, given that his predecssor, Barack Obama, got to chair the meeting twice during his two-term presidency.
 So, for those searching for a side by side comparison of Trump versus Obama on the UN Security Council, here you go.